The Three Horseshoes, Monmouth

+The pub ceased trading in 2018.

 History

 The pub was originally set up by Blacksmith William Philips in the 1880s.
 The forge that Philips set up was also in Drybridge Street and had been set up in 1859.
 The Three Horse shoes name coming from the business that Philips was picking up from passing trade where a horse had shed a shoe.

 In 1923 Osbert Wheeler was the publican the Three Horse Shoes yard was occupied by a horse breaker called Victor Mackie.

+The pub completely ceased trading in 2018, and the building was stripped of all its pub-related fixtures, then left empty for 4–5 years.
+It last changed hands in 2023 and it is not expected to be re-opening as a pub.